Finding Planted Cliques in Sublinear Time: Acknowledgments

-We make some progress towards this goal, albeit with a caveat.
-The caveat is that the reductions we show use a slightly different notion of a planted clique problem, which we call ${\sf{iidPC}_D}$.
+We make some progress towards this goal, but with a caveat.
+The reductions we show use a slightly different notion of a planted clique problem, which we call ${\sf{iidPC}_D}$.
 In this model, each vertex is included in the clique independently with probability $\frac{k}{n}$.
-In the vanilla planted clique problem, the clique is a uniformly random subset of $k$ vertices.
-It is not uncommon in the literature that impossibility results for the planted clique problem use slightly differing formulations, for example \cite{feldman2017statistical} use an iid bipartite version of the problem to show impossibility results for statistical query algorithms.
-Moreover, we also show reductions between these two formalizations of the planted clique problem which demonstrate that they behave in essentially the same way, although there is some subtlety to these reductions.
-We discuss these issues further in the subsequent sections.
-For now, we remark that our algorithms work for both variants.
-We emphasize that our starting hardness assumption can be based on either of the two formulations of planted clique, since we show in Remark~\ref{rem:pcc-to-iidpcc} that the \PCC~for the standard variant implies the analogous conjecture for ${\sf{iidPC}_D}$.
+In the vanilla planted clique (${\sf{PC}_D}$) problem, the clique is a uniformly random subset of $k$ vertices.
+Our observation here is that reducing between planted clique problems with different clique sizes is very easy to do in the ${\sf{iidPC}_D}$ world, even though it is not so easy in the ${\sf{PC}_D}$ world.
+It is not uncommon in the literature that impossibility results for the planted clique problem use slightly differing formulations.
+For example \cite{feldman2017statistical} use an iid bipartite version of the problem to show impossibility results for statistical query algorithms.
+We discuss this issue further in the subsequent sections.

+We emphasize that our starting hardness assumption can be based on either of the two formulations of planted clique, since it is easy to show (Remark~\ref{rem:pcc-to-iidpcc}) that the \PCC~for the standard variant implies the analogous conjecture for ${\sf{iidPC}_D}$.
 For now, we state our results while pretending that they formally hold for the vanilla planted clique problem.
+Unfortunately, we can only show this connection for a restricted family of algorithms\footnote{Our algorithms for planted clique recovery are technically not in this class, but detection versions of these algorithms \textit{are}.
+We elaborate more on this in later sections.}.
+While we would like to show such a connection for broader classes of algorithms (and provide some intuition for why such a fact might be true), we are currently unable to.
+This is a weakness of our result.